Your Vision Correction Questions Answered

 The majority of patients can return to work the next day, although it is advisable to take 24 hours off following surgery on both eyes.
 This is particularly the case if patients work in a dusty environment or perform strenuous work.
 While most patients can function normally at work the day after their LASIK procedure, we recommend that you not schedule any unbreakable appointments or meetings on that day.
 If your recovery is delayed slightly, you will still be able to accommodate the delay without any undue stress.

-Both LASIK and ASA are laser eye surgery procedures that use an excimer laser to reshape the cornea and correct nearsightedness, farsightedness, and astigmatism.
-With ASA, the laser is used on the surface of the eye, while in LASIK, the laser work is performed under a thin corneal flap that is made with a second laser.
+Both LASIK and PRK are laser eye surgery procedures that use an excimer laser to reshape the cornea and correct nearsightedness, farsightedness, and astigmatism.
+With PRK, the laser is used on the surface of the eye, while in LASIK, the laser work is performed under a thin corneal flap that is made with a second laser.
 Both procedures are excellent and the long-term results are similar.
 If you are a candidate, then your surgeon will recommend the procedure that is best for you.